 Hurricane Beryl makes landfall in Mexico, with its sights set on Texas next

 The National Hurricane Center (NHC) says Beryl made landfall just east of Tulum on Mexico's Yucatan Peninsula shortly after 6 a.m.
 ET on Friday, with maximum sustained winds of 110 mph.
-They dropped to 100 mph shortly after.
+They dropped to 100 mph shortly after, and were down to 85 mph by 11 a.m.
+ET, making Beryl a Category 1 storm.

 The NHC is forecasting dangerous hurricane-force winds, a storm surge of four to six feet and damaging waves as the storm moves inland across the northern Yucatan Peninsula during the day.
 It says the region could see four to six inches of rain, with up to 10 inches in some areas.

+"Residents there should shelter in place until these life-threatening conditions subside," the NHC said on X, formerly Twitter.

-The stretch of coastline from Puerto Costa Maya to Cancun, including the island of Cozumel, is under a hurricane warning.
+The stretch of coastline from Puerto Allen to Cancun, is under a hurricane warning.

 Cancun, home to beaches and Mayan ruins, is a popular vacation destination.
 Some 3,000 tourists were evacuated from Isla Mujeres back to the mainland on Thursday, according to Reuters, which also reports that at least 100 flights out of Cancun's international airport were canceled that day.